 Here are 5 great local coffeeshops to check out in the Orlando metro

 - Location: Downtown (444 N Bumby Ave, Orlando, FL 32803)

 - Highlight: Plenty of vegan and gluten free options

-They serve bagels, breakfast sandwiches, and wraps (several vegan options).
+They serve bagels, breakfast sandwiches, and wraps (several vegan options available).
 Pastries vary by the day with several vegan or gluten-free selections including their popular Anzac cookies.
 The highlight here though is their homemade soup selection.
 Do try their amazing vegan broccoli/cauliflower cheese soup if available.

 2. Bikes, Beans, and Bordeaux

 - Location: Audubon Park Garden District ( 3022 Corrine Dr, Orlando, FL 32803)

 - Highlight: Nice selection of healthy sandwiches & salads

 Cozy local coffee house in the Audubon Park Garden district, a popular place to dine and shop.
 This eclectic local favorite serves a variety of organic and vegetarian fare in a unique cycle themed shop.
 This is a great place to meet up with other fitness buffs and learn more about cycling, running, and other fitness related events in the Orlando area.
 The place is decked with cycling apparel and memorabilia with several flat screens broadcasting cycling events.
 The casual vibe makes it the perfect place to refuel and enjoy a light sandwich and great cup of coffee following any type of workout.